Piura: Pre-columbian era

-Francisco Pizarro came to the area and established it as the third Spanish city in South America, and Spain's first city in Peru.
+Colonial era

+Francisco Pizarro came to the area and established it as the third Spanish city in South America, and Spain's first city in Peru, known as San Miguel de Tangarará.
+He originally went all the way to what is now Tumbes but decided it was not a suitable base for his operations.
 With the arrival of the Spanish in 1532, the current mestizo and creole cultures of Piura were born.
 This mestizo culture includes influences from Spanish Extremadura and Andalucia; African influence, owing to the arrival of slaves from Madagascar (Malgache slaves); Chinese coolies who migrated from Canton to work the rice fields and replace the slaves; and also Roma Gypsies who came as pirates looking for pearls, or incognito as Spanish horsemen.
+Piura celebrates its founding every 15 of August.